-Location: Van Buren Township, Putnam County – On Main St. off of State Rt.
-65
+Location: Van Buren Township, Putnam County – On Main St off of SR 65

-Belmore was platted in 1862 by Wesley G. Montgomery (1813 – 1892) & his wife Julia (Plummer) Montgomery (1825 – 1859) with a power of attorney from Julia’s parents Benjamin & Mary Ann Plummer who owned the land at the time.
-It was initially called Montgomeryville but the name changed in 1868 to coincide with the local post office that was named Belmore.
-The town had 17 plots to start out with but began to expand with a station on the Cincinnati, Hamilton, & Dayton Railroad in 1869.
+Belmore was platted in 1862 by Wesley G. Montgomery (1813 – 1892) Julia (Plummer) Montgomery (1825 – 1859) with a power of attorney from Julia’s parents Benjamin & Mary Ann Plummer, who owned the land at the time.
+It was initially called Montgomeryville but the name changed in 1868 to coincide with the post office that was named Belmore.
+The town had 17 plots to start out with, & began to expand with a station on the Cincinnati, Hamilton, & Dayton Railroad in 1869.

-These days, Belmore has a newer railroad line running through it's center but no station.
+These days, Belmore has a newer railroad line running through its center but no train station.
 A CSX train passed by when we were there in July 2014.
-The old town hall built in 1908 sits abandoned on Main St. near an empty church.
-There's also several other old abandoned businesses on Main St. & the old cemeteries are on Rd.
-Y, one on the east side & another on the west side of town.
-It’s a cool place to swing by right off of State Rt.
-65 with a close-knit community of about 140 residents.
+The old town hall built in 1908 sits abandoned on Main St near an empty church.
+There are also several other old abandoned businesses on Main St & the town’s cemeteries, East & West Belmore, are on Road Y. It’s a cool place to swing by right off of SR 65 with a close-knit community of about 120 residents.